 It's difficult to declare a single piece of equipment as the most important, but if I was forced to I'd probably answer with a scale.
 The reason I say that is a scale is going to assist you in every aspect of your brewing process.
 Having a scale allows you to dose your coffee so you can figure the proper brew ratio, as well as use a timer to make sure you aren't brewing your coffee too long or too short.
 Lastly it will allow you to track your total brew weight to maintain your pre-determined brew ratio.

 The easiest and most affordable option is the Hario Scale.
 This scale runs on 2 AAA batteries and has a .1g degree of accuracy.
 It also features a timer to use when brewing and an auto-off feature after 5 minutes without use.

 The higher-end option which is pretty much the standard for cafes around the world is the Acaia Pearl Scale.
 The Pearl features bluetooth connectivity to the Acaia Coffee app which allows you to use pre-made recipes for various brewing devices as well as create your own recipes.
 It also has an internal battery that is rechargeable via USB.
 It also includes a weigh and timer feature which is displayed on the scale as well as in the App if opened.

 I have two Pearl scales myself that I use daily and I only have to charge them every two to three months, It is also highly recommended that you use the heatpad that is included as it will protect your device and ensure it maintains its accuracy as heat will compromise the internals of the scale over time.

 Now you just need coffee...

 Once you have these things you are set.
 The next part is learning to brew your coffee.
 I will be releasing some brewing guides (including video) in the future.
-For now, you can search the web, or reach out to me via the contact link at the top of the page or on instagram at DrinkCoffeeWithBen if you are hopelessly lost.
+For now, you can search the web, or reach out to me via the contact link at the top of the page or on Instagram if you need further help.